 - Improves conditions of Alzheimer’s, Multiple Sclerosis, and Parkinson’s

-There are many styles of tai chi taught today and the form taught at Selfhelp is specially designed to meet the needs of elderly people and those with arthritis.
-Tai chi is performed by slowly and calmly moving and breathing through a series of movements which are collectively referred to as “the tai chi form.”
+There are many styles of Tai Chi taught today and the form taught at Selfhelp is specially designed to meet the needs of elderly people and those with arthritis.
+Tai Chi is performed by slowly, calmly moving and breathing through a series of movements which are collectively referred to as “the tai chi form.”

-Renee Gatsis, who has been teaching Tai Chi for 16 years is certified by the Arthritis Foundation as well as the Tai Chi for Health Institute, and has been teaching tai chi for over 14 years.
+Renee Gatsis, who has been teaching Tai Chi for 16 years, is certified by the Arthritis Foundation as well as the Tai Chi for Health Institute, and has been teaching this art for over 14 years!

-At Selfhelp, Renee teaches Seated Tai Chi for Arthritis, which is the creation of Dr. Paul Lam, a practicing family physician and tai chi master with over 30 years of experience.
-The Arthritis Foundation has adopted Dr. Lam’s Tai Chi for Arthritis Program, which has been taught in the United States for approximately 15 years and is estimated to have helped over a million people.
+At Selfhelp, Renee teaches Seated Tai Chi for Arthritis, which is the creation of Dr. Paul Lam, a practicing family physician and Tai Chi master with over 30 years of experience.
+The Arthritis Foundation has adopted Dr. Lam’s Tai Chi for Arthritis Program, which has been taught in the United States for approximately 15 years and is estimated to have helped over one million people.
 The movements are performed while sitting in a chair and often, the participants require a walker or wheelchair for mobility.

 Harvard Medical School, in its May 2009 health publication, suggests that Tai Chi, which is often called meditation in motion, might well be referred to as “medication in motion,” for in addition to preventing falls and reducing the effects of arthritis.
 The practice of Tai Chi has been shown to be helpful for a number of medical conditions including; low bone density, breast cancer and its side effects, heart disease and failure, hypertension, Parkinson’s disease, sleep problems, and stroke.